paulmiller3000/parse-massive-row/readme.md

 # Parse Massive Row
-__I am working on improving this, but it is fully functional__

-Solving for this use case:
+Solves for this use case:

 * Single-line text file 45,000,000+ characters long
 * Single row contains 225,000 records, 200 characters in width, that needed to be parsed
 * Once parsed, load into database

-## Next Steps

-* Add license
-* Find more graceful solution to end dbLoad function than process.exit

 ## Getting Started
 ### Basic Setup